 Pupil Premium funding strategy plan

 - Pupil Premium funding, is additional to the main school funding, is allocated to schools to help address inequalities between children eligible for free school meals (FSM) and those children who are not.
-In 2020/21 Blackheath primary school will receive £223,720 and plan for the barriers and needs of the children, particularly in response to disruption caused due to Covid 19 in the Spring and Summer of the academic year 2019/2020.
+In 2021/22 Blackheath primary school will receive £216,545 and plan for the barriers and needs of the children, particularly in response to disruption caused due to Covid 19 in the previous two academic years alongside additional Government funding for Catch-up.

 Who is entitled to Pupil Premium Funding?